person holding red heart ornament

 This command reaches deeper than behaviour, as it confronts affection.
 Scripture consistently treats love as formative and exclusive.
 Jesus Himself said, “No one can serve two masters” (Matthew 6:24).
 John echoes the same truth when he writes, “If anyone loves the world, the love of the Father is not in him” (1 John 2:15).
 This is a statement of incompatibility.
 Two ruling loves cannot occupy the same heart.

-What the World Actually Offers
+What "The World" Actually Means And Offers

 The world rarely presents itself as hostile to God.
 More often it appears reasonable, attractive, even compassionate.
 It offers fulfillment through self-expression, security through accumulation, identity through achievement, and meaning through recognition.
 These promises are persuasive precisely because they resonate with natural human desire.